danyg/cucumber-statistics/README.md

 Cucumber Statistics provides statistics about the stability of scenarios and step definitions for a cucumber test suite.
 Also provides a easy way to see all the failed scenarios the last night when dealing with many nightly builds.
-Cucumber Statistics can be replaced with jenkins plugins with the same propouse, if you don't have jenkins or your jenkins server configuration is out of your control but not the jobs configuration, then Cucumber Statistics is for you.
+Cucumber Statistics can be replaced with jenkins plugins with the same purpose, if you don't have jenkins or your jenkins server configuration is out of your control but not the jobs configuration, then Cucumber Statistics is for you.